 The Six-Day War’s last phase of the fighting took place along Israel’s northeastern border with Syria.
-On June 9, following another ferocious airstrike, Israeli tanks and infantry advanced on the heavily fortified and guarded Syrian region called the Golan Heights (Israeli leaders had debated whether or not they should take over Golan).
+On June 9, following another ferocious airstrike, Israeli tanks and infantry advanced on the heavily fortified and guarded Syrian region called the Golan Heights (Israeli leaders had debated on whether or not they should take over Golan).

 The next day, June 10, Israel successfully captured the Golan Heights.
 Later that day, the United Nations brokered a ceasefire that took effect, leading to the Six-Day War’s abrupt end.